confluentinc/ksql/docs/developer-guide/transform-a-stream-with-ksql.rst

 KSQL enables *streaming transformations*, which you can use to convert streaming data from one format to another in real time.
-With a streaming transformation, not only is all existing data on a topic converted, but so is every record that subsequently arrives on the source stream.
+With a streaming transformation, not only is all existing data in a stream converted, but so is every record that subsequently arrives on the source stream.

 Transform a Stream's Properties